g1a/starter/README.md

     - [phpunit.xml.dist](/phpunit.xml.dist): Test configuration with code coverage (html coverage report configuration is present, but commented out).
     - [Example.php](/src/Example.php): A simple class that multiplies.
 Replace with your own code.
     - [ExampleTest.php](/tests/ExampleTest.php): A simple data-driven test that pulls fixture data from a data provider.
 Replace with your own tests.
   - **Coveralls:** Project must be manually configured on [coveralls.io](https://coveralls.io).
-PHPUnit and Travis are already configured to export coverage data to Coveralls automatically.
+PHPUnit and Travis are already configured to export coverage data to Coveralls automatically; all that needs to be done is to enable the Coveralls service for the new project.
   - **Appveyor:** An appveyor configuration file is provided.
 If an APPVEYOR_TOKEN environment variable is defined when the project is created, Appveyor testing will be automatically configured.
 Otherwise, it will need to be manually enabled on [appveyor](https://www.appveyor.com/) if Windows testing is desired.
   - **Scrutinizer:** If a SCRUTINIZER_TOKEN environment variable is defined when the project is created, then Scrutinizer static code analysis is automatically enabled.
 Otherwise, the project must be manually enabled on [scrutinizer-ci.com](https://scrutinizer-ci.com).
   - Provides handy composer scripts: